 Procedures and Treatment

-At our facility, we offer a wide range of treatment options tailored to meet the unique needs of your pet.
-We collaborate with other specialized services at NBC, such as diagnostic imaging and cardiology, to ensure comprehensive and coordinated care.
-This integrated approach allows us to provide the most effective and personalized treatment plans, ensuring the best possible outcomes for your beloved companion.
+We offer a wide range of diagnostic modalities and treatment options tailored to meet the unique needs of your horse.
+We collaborate with other specialized services at New Bolton Center, including internal medicine, neurology, diagnostic imaging, surgery and cardiology, to ensure comprehensive and coordinated care.
+This integrated approach allows us to provide the most effective and personalized treatment plans, ensuring the best possible outcomes for your horse.
+To make an appointment, call (610) 925-6190 or (610) 925-6140.

 Lameness Evaluation

-Lameness examination while riding is encouraged and performed our indoor arena, the Ilona English Equine Performance and Evaluation Facility (EPEF).
-This airy and comfortable facility allows us to conduct lameness examinations, perform exercising evaluations and other testing in a safe environment, conducive to accurate and reliable assessments.
-The indoor arena footing is specialized, all-weather footing, MC Ecotrack®, which proves a consistent and level surface that is familiar to equine athletes.
-This 80-foot by 120-foot enclosed arena is flooded with natural light from large windows, providing optimal lighting and a dedicated space protected from the elements.
-This facility is a real advantage to the entire treatment team: clinicians, clients, students and of course, our patients.
+Lameness, gait, and exercising evaluations are performed in our indoor arena, the Ilona English Equine Performance and Evaluation Facility (EPEF).
+This 80-foot by 120-foot arena is airy, comfortable and flooded with natural light from large windows.
+The indoor arena footing is an all-weather footing, MC Ecotrack®, which proves a consistent and level surface that is familiar to equine athletes.
+This facility is a valuable asset to the entire sports medicine team, including clinicians, clients, students, and most importantly, our patients.

 Pre-Purchase Examination